xwmx/nb/README.md

   --folder <folder-path>      Add within the folder located at <folder-path>.
   --tags <tag1>,<tag2>....
 A comma-separated list of tags.
   -t, --title <title>         The title for a new note.
 If `--title` is
-                              present, the filename will be derived from the title, unless `--filename` is specified.
+                              present, the filename is derived from the title, unless `--filename` is specified.
   --type <type>               The file type for the new note, as a file
                               extension.